james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present.rst

    :return: The letter in the alphabet of the presentation ``self`` with index ``i``.

-.. py:property:: rules

-   The rules of the presentation.

-.. py:method:: validate(self: Presentation) -> None
+.. py:method:: Presentation.validate(self: Presentation) -> None

    Check if the alphabet and rules are valid, and raise an exception if not.